emin10101/Algorithms/README.md

-# SortAlgorithms
+#   Algorithms
-I trained this sort algorithms.
+I trained this algorithms.